-Health/Immunization Requirements/CPR/RN License
+Health/Immunization Requirements/CPR/RN License:

-Upon entry and as necessary throughout the program students must provide verification of the following:
+Upon entry and as necessary throughout the program students must provide verification or updates of the following:

-- Diphtheria Tetanus or Tdap Booster within 10 years. - Measles, Mumps, Rubella (two doses after age one) and/or positive titers. - Varicella (Chicken Pox)-dates of disease or immunization (providing the result of a titer is required by some agencies, and having this evidence is highly recommended). - Date and result of last PPD or Quantiferon-TB Gold blood test within the last year.
-If PPD is positive, the date and result of last chest X-ray is necessary.
-The student will complete a symptom checklist annually. - Dates of Hepatitis B vaccination (three doses) and/or evidence of a reactive hepatitis B titer. - Annual influenza vaccination. - Health insurance coverage when in clinical practicum experiences. - A physical health exam within one year of entry and beginning clinical practicums.
+- Diphtheria Tetanus or Tdap Booster within 10 years - Measles, Mumps, Rubella (two doses after age one) and/or positive titers. - Varicella (Chicken Pox) dates of disease or immunization (providing the result of a titer is required by some agencies, and having this evidence is highly recommended). - Date and result of last PPD within the last year for program entry or Quantiferon-TB Gold blood test.
+If PPD is positive, the date and result of last chest X-ray is necessary. - Update needed if any known exposure. - The student will complete a symptom checklist annually or an annual PPD. - Dates of Hepatitis B vaccination (three doses) and/or evidence of a reactive hepatitis B titer. - Annual influenza vaccination. - Medical health insurance coverage for the duration of the program. - A physical health exam within one year of entry into the program.

 Students must submit immunization history and provide information regarding general health status.
 Students are asked to verify by signature that they believe themselves to be free of infectious disease or any other health conditions that may interfere with their personal safety or/and ability to provide safe care in advanced nursing roles.
 Some agencies may require additional verifications for clinical practicum experiences.
+It is the student's responsibility to verify any institution-specific criteria that requires more than what is the requirements of Viterbo University graduate program.

 CPR must be current upon entry and throughout the program.
-With each renewal students must provide a copy of their updated CPR card to the Graduate Nursing Program Administrative Assistant.

 RN licensure must be unrestricted and current upon entry and remain so throughout the program.
-With each renewal students must provide a copy of their license to the Graduate Program Administrative Assistant.
-Students must have licensure in the state of their Practicums.
+With each renewal students must provide a copy of their license.
+Students must have licensure in the state of their practicums.
 Separate Minnesota and Wisconsin licenses may be necessary for clinical practicum placement.

-Procedure for Caregiver/Criminal Background Search
+Procedure for Caregiver/Criminal Background Search:

-- Graduate nursing students will receive information on accessing Corporate Screening/ImmuniTrax to upload their immunization and licensure information.
+- Depending on plan of study, graduate nursing students will receive information on accessing Corporate Screening/ImmuniTrax to upload their immunization and licensure information.
 Corporate Screening will also complete a criminal history check for students.
-There is a one-time fee for this program. - 2.
+There is a onetime fee for this program. - 2.
 Reports of positive findings in a criminal history check will be evaluated on a case-by-case basis by School of Nursing officials to determine whether a student is eligible to care for clients in contracted clinical placements.
-An individual whose background check identifies barriers to clinical placement may not be allowed to progress in the program.

-- 3. Students who have evidence of a criminal record will be contacted by the Graduate Nursing Program Director to discuss the implications for progression in the nursing program. - 4.
+An individual whose background check identifies barriers to clinical placement may not be allowed to progress in the program. - 3.
+Students who have evidence of a criminal record will be contacted by the Graduate Nursing Program Director to discuss the implications for progression in the nursing program. - 4.
 Annual background information disclosure forms must be completed by all students; the full background check is done every fourth year.

-Policy and Guidelines Applying to Non-Discrimination on the Basis of Disabilities
+Policy and Guidelines Applying to Non-Discrimination on the Basis of Disabilities: